hlovatt/nonesafe/README.rst

 (will not raise an access exception but might return ``None`` instead).

-There is also three utility functions.
+There are also three utility functions.

 ``nsget(value, default)``
 takes a ``value`` that might be ``None`` and if it is